zachi40/home-assistant-mycodo/README.md

 For more detailed instructions, refer to the documentation in this repository.

 ## Support
-If you encounter any issues or have questions, please open an issue in this repository or contact the maintainers.
+If you encounter any issues or have questions, please open an issue in this repository.

 ---